Content writing can be difficult.

 - Support the points in your content by linking out to authoritative sources.
 Linking to mainstream media sources, government sites, universities, and high-profile brands could make your content writing more credible.

 - Get credible sites to link to your content.
 If a high-authority site like the New York Times links to your content, that’s a great sign people can trust you.
-It provides organic traffic to your website, as a bonus, it can help you rank better in organic search.
+As a bonus, it can help you rank better in organic search.

 Examples of Excellent Content Writing